-9. Take Back
+9. TAKE BACK

-When it is your turn to move you may take back (erase) the last six ply by pressing TAKE BACK.
+When it is your turn to move you may take back (erase) the last computer move and your previous move by pressing TAKE BACK.
 In each case the computer will show you which piece to move back and where you should replace it.